chloeekk/chloeekk.github.io/content/posts/name-generator-for-landing-page-with-seo-keywords/index.md

 The optimization of landing page names focuses more on the ranking and relevance of individual web pages, and its goal is to directly attract users to click and satisfy their search intent.

 - **Improve content relevance**: The page name (usually reflected by the title tag and URL) should be highly consistent with the page content and user search intent.
 For example, the title of a landing page selling running shoes can be "Lightweight running shoes - designed for runners."
-- **Increase click-through rate (CTR)**: Optimized page names can make users more likely to click in search results.
+- **Increase click-through rate (CTR)**: Optimized page names can make users more likely to click in search results—a principle covered in detail in [landing page optimization](https://chloevolution.com/posts/landing-page-optimization/).
 Attractive titles not only contain keywords, but also convey value or emotion, such as "Quick weight loss tips - try these 5 methods."
 - **Flexible use of keywords**: Compared with domain names, page names can use long-tail keywords more freely, thereby more targeted to meet specific user needs.

 Understanding the difference between domain names and landing page names can help develop more precise SEO strategies.